LeoMartinezTAMUK/K-Rail_Fence_Cipher_Encryption-Decryption/README.md

 ---

-This Python program implements the K-Rail Fence Cipher, a type of transposition cipher, for encrypting and decrypting messages.
+This Python program implements the K-Rail Fence Cipher, a type of substitution cipher, for encrypting and decrypting messages.
 The K-Rail Fence Cipher involves creating a zigzag pattern of characters in a matrix with 'rails,' and then reading the characters in a specific order to generate the ciphertext or retrieve the original plaintext.

 ### Encryption: